Mantua and Cremona

 The medieval Cremona is best-known as the world’s capital of violin-making and the hometown of several famed luthiers – including Andrea Amati, Nicolò Amati, Giuseppe Guarneri “del Gesù”, and Antonio Stradivari – whose masterpieces are on display in the Museo del Violino (Museum of Violin).

-Cover image: the 16th-century Palazzo Te in Mantua by Giulio Romano; photo Olga e Zanni
+Cover image: the 16th-century Palazzo Te in Mantua designed by the Renaissance architect and painter Giulio Romano; photo Olga e Zanni.

 museums in Mantua and Cremona